 ERP failures rarely have anything to do with the actual software.

 There are plenty of horror stories of software failure destroying businesses, but in fact, it is rarely the fault of the software.
 For a system to have a successful implementation, you will need a team effort from both the implementor and the client.
 While configuration errors can lead to failure, so can a lack of diligence on the part of the client.
 More often than not, a system will fail due to organisational issues, such as not enough focus on reviewing business processes or a lack of project management.
 This means that the ERP system not aligned with your current business process or strategies.
 A good implementer has had plenty of experience with clients just like you and can guide you up the technology mountain, with a pathway to growth and success.

 The best time to implement your ERP system is at the start of a new financial year.

 In theory, implementing a system at the beginning of a financial year makes sense.
 You have a clean cut-over point to a new system for accounting purposes, the start of a new financial year is also the busiest for most businesses, especially the finance team.
 Implementing a new system into your company means extra time and patience with employees to learn how to properly learn to use the new system.
 The implementation process is a stressful time and the greatest risk to an implementation is a lack of proper resourcing.
 Read our “best time to implement” to find out more.

 Choosing the right ERP implementation partner can be more important than the choice of the software.

-Once you begin your research, you will find a variety of ERP systems which lay claim to be perfect for your business.
+Once you begin your research, you will find a variety of ERP systems which lay claim to being perfect for your business.
 There are a number of easy considerations, see below: